Heidesand are German brown butter shortbread cookies. These tender slice and bake cookies are made with browned butter and rolled in turbinado sugar.

 My solution was to add more browned butter until a dough formed in my mixer.
 Crumbly, yes.
 Falling apart, no.

 Hi Tom, thanks for the feedback.
 Did you measure your flour by weight or using cups?
-There's a section above ("dough consistency") describing how to add a bit of water to the dough to bring it together (which I am now adding directly to the recipe card for future readers), did you add water or only additional butter?
+There's a section above ("tips and tricks") describing how to add a bit of heavy cream to the dough to bring it together (which I am now adding directly to the recipe card for future readers), did you add cream or only additional butter?